 |Amazon Web Services Inc||Infrastructure, file storage and processing services for our hosted products||USA, with our servers located in the EU, US, Canada, Bahrain, Hong Kong and Australia|

 |Google Inc||Email and administrative support applications; automatic image recognition and tagging||USA|

-This list will be kept up to date with any changes to our sub-processors.
-You can sign up to receive email notifications about any proposed changes by e-mailing email@example.com.
+These lists will be kept up to date with any changes to our sub-processors.
+You can sign up to receive email notifications about proposed changes by e-mailing firstname.lastname@example.org.

 International Data Transfer

 For customers using our Shared or Dedicated hosting services, the data in Asset Bank is hosted by Amazon Web Services (AWS).
-Customers are able to select the region that their Asset Bank will be hosted in, with the choice between the EU, USA or AUS data centres.
-This allows EU customers to ensure the hosting of their Asset Bank data resides in the EU.
+Customers are able to select the region that their Asset Bank will be hosted in, with the choice between the EU, US, Canada, Bahrain, Hong Kong and Australia data centres.
+This allows EU customers to ensure the hosting and backups of their Asset Bank database resides in the EU.
 The default EU server location is the Republic of Ireland.